Mode stability for the Teukolsky equations on Kerr-anti-de Sitter spacetimes: Introduction and main results

 It is well-known that one can exploit the continuity of the mode frequencies in the black hole parameters to deduce the full statement of mode stability for \eqref{Teusys} from mode stability on the real axis together with mode stability for specific values of the parameters, e.g.~the Schwarzschild case $a=0$ (see~\cite{And.Ma.Pag.Whi17}).\footnote{The general idea is that modes ``have to cross the real axis'' to become exponentially growing modes.}\\

-For a large class of Schwarzschild-adS spacetimes, we can in fact obtain uniform boundedness statements (and therefore mode stability for $\Im(\om)>0$) relatively easily by generalising the so-called \emph{Chandrasekhar transformation} theory of \cite{Daf.Hol.Rod19a,Daf.Hol.Rod19} in the asymptotically flat case.
+For a large class of Schwarzschild-adS spacetimes, we can obtain mode stability for $\Im(\om)>0$ (and more general uniform boundedness statements) relatively easily by generalising the so-called \emph{Chandrasekhar transformation} theory of \cite{Daf.Hol.Rod19a,Daf.Hol.Rod19} in the asymptotically flat case.
 We recall that the main difficulty to obtain uniform boundedness statements for \eqref{Teusys}, even in the case $a=0$, is that there is no natural conserved energy or integrated local energy decay estimate for solutions.
 Using the Chandrasekhar transformation, one obtains for $a=0$ the following \emph{Regge-Wheeler} system

 where